i386x/pubdocs/C/decl.md

 * declaration of automatic object is also its definition
 * automatic objects are local in the given block and they are disposed during the exit from the block
-* if no storage class is specified besides `auto` specifier, declarations inside of block make automatic objects
+* if no storage class is specified or `auto` specifier is used, declarations inside a block make automatic objects
-* objects declared with `register` are automatic and should be stored in processor registers
+* objects declared with `register` are automatic and should be stored in machine's registers
 * objects with `register` specifier are not addressable

 ### Static Storage Class

 * inside function, a declaration containing `static` specifier is also a definition
-* static objects can be local in the given block or external for all blocks
+* static objects can be local in the given block or external to all blocks
 * their values persist the entering to or exiting from the block
 * inside the block they are declared with `static` keyword
 * objects outside of all block are always static